sagar110224/Tool_to_extract_Research_paper_details/README.md

 # Tool_to_extract_Research_paper_details
 This langchain tool uses Selenium to search papers on Google Scholar for the given keywords.
-It then extracts given details (URL, Title, Authors, Year of publication) for the given number of papers.
+It then extracts given details (URL, Title, Authors, Year of publication, and DOI) for the given number of papers.

 This tool requires two inputs: search_str and number_of_papers search_str- short phrase that need to searched on google scholar